Margaret "Meg" Greer Evans

 A summa cum laude graduate from the Honors College at the University of Alabama, she was named Greek Woman of the Year in 2010 and was a member of Kappa Alpha Theta Sorority and The XXXI.
 Since planting her roots in Dublin, Meg has served as the President of Dublin’s Junior League from 2014-2015.
 She was a member of the Dublin-Laurens Leadership Class of 2014-2015 and served on the Dublin-Laurens St. Patrick's Committee as the Awards Banquet Chairman and Vice President of the Order of the Blarney Stone.

 She has been a Board Member of the Dublin Laurens Distinguished Young Women Scholarship Program since 2014 and is honored to have served as the Mistress of Ceremonies for the Program for the past four years.
 Meg has been an active member of Dublin Girls’ Cotillion since her induction in the Fall of 2015, where she has served as President for two terms.
 Meg served as President of the Dublin Bar Association for two terms from 2014-2016 and is a founding member of the Young Professionals of Dublin Laurens County where she served as President from 2016-2018, and remains a current Board Member.
 Meg was selected as a member of the Fall 2016 Class of Georgia Forward's Young Gamechangers program.
-In the Summer of 2017, Meg joined the Dublin Rotary Club and was welcomed as a member of Dublin Service League in the Spring of 2018.
+In May of 2017, Meg joined the Dublin Rotary Club and was selected as a member of Dublin Service League in the Spring of 2018.

 CUMBERLAND SCHOOL OF LAW